WeblateOrg/weblate/docs/admin/upgrade.rst

         # Install dependencies directly when not using virtualenv
         pip install --upgrade -r requirements.txt

 #.
-Upgrade configuration file, refer to :file:`settings_example.py` or
+Follow the steps in :file:`settings_example.py` or
-   :ref:`version-specific-instructions` for needed steps.
+   :ref:`version-specific-instructions` to upgrade the configuration file.

 #.
-Upgrade database structure:
+Upgrade the database structure:

    .. code-block:: sh